-CAT’s new Monarch Counseling Center is a state-of-the-art facility designed to meet the needs of those who experience addiction, mental health issues, and other life difficulties that could challenge recovery.
+CAT’s Monarch Counseling Center is a state-of-the-art facility designed to meet the needs of those who experience addiction, mental health issues, and other life difficulties that could challenge recovery.

 Personalized, professional counseling empowers individuals and families to build the skills needed to begin the recovery process.